The Adventures of Priscilla, Queen of the Desert: Plot

-Anthony "Tick" Belrose (Hugo Weaving), using the drag pseudonym of Mitzi Del Bra, is a Sydney-based drag queen who accepts an offer to perform his drag act at Lasseters Hotel Casino Resort managed by his estranged wife Marion in Alice Springs, a remote town in central Australia.
-After persuading his friends and fellow performers, Bernadette Bassenger (Terence Stamp), a recently bereaved transgender woman, and Adam Whitely (Guy Pearce), a flamboyant and obnoxious younger drag queen who goes under the drag name Felicia Jollygoodfellow, to join him, the three set out for a four-week run at the casino in a large tour bus, which Adam christens "Priscilla, Queen of the Desert."
+Anthony "Tick" Belrose, using the pseudonym of Mitzi Del Bra, is a Sydney-based drag queen who accepts an offer to perform his act at Lasseters Hotel Casino Resort managed by his estranged wife Marion in Alice Springs, in remote central Australia.
+After persuading his friends and fellow performers, Bernadette Bassenger, a recently bereaved transgender woman, and Adam Whitely, a flamboyant and obnoxious younger drag queen who goes under the drag name Felicia Jollygoodfellow, to join him, the three set out for a four-week run at the casino in a large tour bus, which Adam christens "Priscilla, Queen of the Desert".

-While on the long journey through remote lands bordering the Simpson Desert, they meet a variety of characters, including a group of friendly Aboriginal Australians for whom they perform, the less accepting attitudes of rural Australia in such towns as Coober Pedy, and are subjected to homophobic abuse and violence, including having their bus vandalized with homophobic graffiti.
+The trio proceed through remote lands bordering the Simpson Desert meeting a variety of characters.
+Early on, Tick reveals that Marion is actually his wife, as they never divorced, and that they are going there as a favor to her.
+They stop in Broken Hill, where they are subjected to homophobic abuse and violence, including having their bus vandalized with homophobic graffiti.
+After they leave the main highway to save time, their bus breaks down in the middle of the desert.
+Adam spends the whole day repainting the bus in lavender to cover the graffiti.
+After a homophobic couple turn up but leave them stranded, a group of friendly Aboriginal Australians with whom they perform at a corroboree help them get Priscilla to Bob, a middle-aged mechanic, in a small outback town.
+Bob is delighted to see drag performers in his small town and ultimately joins them for the remainder of the journey after his Filipina wife Cynthia leaves him.

-When the bus breaks down in the middle of the desert, Adam spends the whole day repainting it lavender to cover up the vandalism.
-The trio later meet Bob, a middle-aged mechanic from a small outback town who joins them on their journey after his wife leaves him.
-Before they arrive at Alice Springs, Tick reveals that Marion is actually his wife, as they never divorced, and that they are actually going there as a favour to her.
-Continuing their journey, Adam is almost mutilated by a homophobic gang before he is saved by Bob and Bernadette.
-Adam is shaken and Bernadette comforts him, allowing them to reach an understanding.
-Likewise, the others come to terms with the secret of Tick's marriage and resolve their differences.
-Together, they fulfill a long-held dream of Adam's, which, in the original plan, is to climb Kings Canyon in full drag regalia.
+Continuing their journey, they stop for repairs at the remote opal-mining town of Coober Pedy, where Adam is attacked by a homophobic gang.
+Bob and Bernadette save him.
+Bernadette comforts the shaken Adam, allowing them to reach an understanding.
+As they near Alice Springs, the others come to terms with the secret of Tick's marriage and resolve their differences.

-Upon arrival at the hotel, it is revealed that Tick and Marion also have an eight-year-old son, Benjamin, whom Tick has not seen for many years.
-Tick is nervous about exposing his son to his drag profession and anxious about revealing his homosexuality, though he is surprised to discover that Benjamin already knows and is fully supportive of his father's sexuality and career.
-When their contract at the resort is over, Tick and Adam head back to Sydney, taking Benjamin back with them, so that Tick can get to know his son.
-However, Bernadette decides to remain at the resort for a while with Bob, who has decided to work at the hotel after the two of them had become close.
+Upon arrival at the hotel, it is revealed that Tick and Marion also have an eight-year-old son, Benji, whom Tick has not seen for many years.
+Tick is nervous about exposing his son to his drag profession and anxious about revealing his homosexuality.
+He is surprised to discover that Benji already knows and is fully supportive.
+While Benji is playing with Adam, he reveals that Marion has previously been in a lesbian relationship.